paraofheaven/babel-plugin-bookmarker/README.md

     'react-loadable/babel'
   ]
  ```
- which will parse the node-modules/react-loadable/babel.
+ which will parse the node-modules/react-loadable/babel.js instead

 #### babel handhook
+it is too difficult to discuss here.